-The theft indicator on top of the instrument panel will operate as follows:
+The theft indicator in the instrument cluster will operate as follows:

-- When the ignition is OFF, the theft indicator will flash briefly every 2 seconds to indicate the SecuriLock[®] system is protecting your vehicle. - When the ignition is turned to ON or START, the theft indicator will light for 3 seconds and then go out.
+- When the ignition is OFF, the theft indicator will flash briefly every two seconds to indicate the anti-theft system is protecting your vehicle. - When the ignition is turned to ON or START, the theft indicator will light for three seconds and then go out.
 If the theft indicator stays on for an extended period of time or flashes rapidly, have the system serviced by your dealership or a qualified technician.

-Programming spare SecuriLock® keys
+Programming spare SecuriLock[TM] keys

-Spare SecuriLock[®] keys can be purchased from your dealership and programmed to your SecuriLock[®] anti-theft system (up to a total of 8 keys).
-Your dealership can program your new SecuriLock® key(s) to your vehicle or you can do it yourself using the following simple procedure.
-To program a new SecuriLock® key yourself, you will need two previously programmed SecuriLock® keys (keys that already operate your vehicle's engine).
-If two previously programmed SecuriLock® keys are not available (one or both of your original keys were lost or stolen), you must bring your vehicle to your dealership to have the spare SecuriLock® key(s) programmed.
+Spare coded keys can be purchased from your dealership and programmed to your anti-theft system (up to a total of eight keys).
+Your dealership can program your new coded key(s) to your vehicle or you can do it yourself using the following simple procedure.
+To program a new coded key yourself, you will need two previously programmed coded keys (keys that already operate your vehicle's engine).
+If two previously programmed coded keys are not available (one or both of your original keys were lost or stolen), you must bring your vehicle to your dealership to have the spare coded key(s) programmed.

-Procedure to program spare SecuriLock to your vehicle
+Procedure to program spare SecuriLock® keys to your vehicle

-New SecuriLock $^{\tiny{(1)}}$ keys must have the correct mechanical key cut for your vehicle.
+New coded keys must have the correct mechanical key cut for your vehicle.

-Conventional (non-SecuriLock®) keys cannot be programmed to your vehicle.
+Conventional (non-coded) keys cannot be programmed to your vehicle.

-You will need to have two previously programmed SecuriLock[®] keys and the new unprogrammed SecuriLock[®] key readily accessible for timely implementation of each step in the procedure.
+You will need to have two previously programmed coded keys and the new unprogrammed SecuriLock key readily accessible for timely implementation of each step in the procedure.
 Please read and understand the entire procedure before you begin.

-- 1. Insert the first previously programmed SecuriLock® key into the ignition and turn the ignition from OFF to RUN (maintain ignition in RUN for at least one second). - 2.
-Turn ignition to OFF and remove the first Securi Lock $^{\textcircled{\tiny{1}}}$ key from the ignition. - 3.
-Within five seconds of turning the ignition to OFF, insert the second previously programmed SecuriLock® key into the ignition and turn the ignition from OFF to RUN (maintain ignition in RUN for at least one second but no more than 5 seconds). - 5.
-Within 10 seconds of turning the ignition to OFF, insert the unprogrammed SecuriLock[®] key (new key/valet key) into the ignition and turn the ignition from OFF to RUN (maintain ignition in RUN for at least one second).
-This step will program your new SecuriLock[®] key. - 6.
-To program additional Securi Lock key(s), repeat this procedure from step 1.
+- 1. Insert the first previously programmed coded key into the ignition and turn the ignition from OFF to ON (maintain ignition in ON for at least one second). - 2.
+Turn ignition to OFF and remove the first coded key from the ignition. - 3.
+Within five seconds of turning the ignition to OFF, insert the second previously programmed coded key into the ignition and turn the ignition from OFF to ON (maintain ignition in ON for at least one second but no more than five seconds). - 4.
+Turn the ignition to OFF and remove the second coded key from the ignition. - 5.
+Within 10 seconds of turning the ignition to OFF, insert the new unprogrammed key (new key/valet key) into the ignition and turn the ignition from OFF to ON (maintain ignition in ON for at least one second).
+This step will program your new key to a coded key. - 6.
+To program additional new unprogrammed key(s), repeat this procedure from step 1.

-If the programming procedure was successful, the new SecuriLock key(s) will start the vehicle's engine.
+If the programming procedure was successful, the new coded key(s) will start the vehicle's engine.
 The theft indicator (located on the instrument panel) will light for three seconds and then go out.

-If the programming procedure was not successful, the new SecuriLock® key(s) will not operate the vehicle's engine.
+If the programming procedure was not successful, the new coded key(s) will not operate the vehicle's engine.
 The theft indicator will flash on and off.
 Wait at least one minute and then repeat the procedure from step 1.
-If failure repeats, bring your vehicle to your dealership to have the spare SecuriLock® key(s) programmed.
+If failure repeats, bring your vehicle to your dealership to have the new spare key(s) programmed.

-REMOTE ENTRY SYSTEM
+REMOTE ENTRY SYSTEM (IF EQUIPPED)